-While I can’t recall any specific activities in my Brownie/Girl Scout days, the overall feeling that comes to mind when I think about my time as one is inclusion and teamwork.
+While I can’t recall any specific activities from my Brownie/Girl Scout days, the overall feeling that comes to mind when I think about my time is one of inclusion and teamwork.
 We worked together for many years on projects from volunteer work, to selling our beloved Girl Scout cookies, as well as overnights and field trips.
 The feeling was always overwhelming excitement and acceptance — doesn’t get much better than that.

 How did being a Girl Scout shape you as a female business owner?

 Drawing on the above, there is an element that I gained from Girl Scouts that really made doing good feel good.
 I would go on to harness this feeling later in life through volunteering in a women’s shelter, and even more epic was the time I spent volunteering for Amigos de Las Americas, a junior Peace Corps that I now serve on the board of.
 I really believe that the foundation for this was from the time I spent as a young Girl Scout learning that, even at such a young age, I could make a difference, and I continue to want to keep making a difference in both my personal and professional life.